Reimagine marketing insights & thought

-The research work from Behavioralize not only gives us better insights, but better questions.
-They changed the way we thought about our problem.
+The research work from Behavioralize not only gave us better insights into our consumer journey, but also got us to ask better questions.

 1. Ratner, R. and Riis, J. (2014).
 Communicating science-based recommendations with memorable and actionable guidelines.
 PNAS, 11(4), 1364-13641.

 2. Putnam-Farr, E. and Riis, J. (2016).
 "Yes/No/Not Right Now": Yes/No Response Format Can Increase Response Rates Even in Non-Forced-Choice Settings.
 Journal of Marketing Research, 53(3), 424-432.

 3. Dai, H., Milkman, K., & Riis, J. (2015).
 Put Your Imperfections Behind You: Temporal Landmarks Spur Goal Initiation When They Signal New Beginnings.
 Psychological Science, 26(12), 1927-1936.